-Do you suffer with Osgood Schlatter disease?
-It doesnt have to be the end of your sporting career, but you will need to change the way you train until you grow out of it.
+Do you suffer from Osgood Schlatter disease?
+It doesn’t have to be the end of your sporting career, but you will need to change the way you train until you grow out of it.

 Can I train with Osgood Schlatter disease?

 Osgood Schlatter disease is a painful knee injury affecting young athletes.
-It is primarily and overuse injury related to a growth spurt.
+It is primarily an overuse injury related to a growth spurt.

 The most important thing is managing your training schedule so you can do as much exercise as your knee will allow.
 If you have pain in your knee you must rest.
 It may just be a case of waiting until you stop growing so fast and your tendons and bones become stronger.